holler4amarshall/demo-auto-test-android/README.md

 Via command line, access the root folder where you saved the test project (e.g., 'android-automation')

+    >> cucumber -p e2e_tests

+(this will initiate the tests that are included in the *profile*: e2e_tests. html reports are available when using this command)

+alternatively:

+    >> cucumber

+(this will execute all tests)

     >> cucumber -t @e2e_tests

-(this will initiate the tests tagged as e2e that test features like adding a show, counting the show statistics, watching a show and re-counting the show statistics)
+(this will initiate the tests that are tagged as e2e, eg: tests for adding a show, counting the show statistics, watching a show and re-counting the show statistics)

-alternatively:

     >> cucumber -t @component_tests
 (this will initiate tests tagged as component tests)